Forum Replies Created

 Input tax recovery is determined in accordance with the use of the group, as a whole, of the goods and services received by each individual member.
 As a group is treated as a single taxable person most of the partial exemption rules apply to a VAT group in the same way as they would to a stand-alone business.

 Since a VAT group is treated as a single taxable person, the limit for voluntary disclosures of errors on past VAT returns applies to the group as a whole.
 If you fail to make a voluntary disclosure of misdeclarations you may render the group liable to a misdeclaration penalty as well as interest.
-The group is jointly and severally liable.
+The group is jointly and severally liable.8 August 2018 at 21:43 in reply to: VAT group that includes UK company with an Isle of Man company #55871vatconsultant

 – the entities involved are body corporates, under “common control”